 Many track cleaning cars are available for this purpose, but the price understandably scares a lot of people off.
 It’s cheaper to just clean it by hand a couple of times per year, or as necessary.

-The cheapest way is to just soaked a rag with alcohol or mineral spirits (wear gloves if you’re using mineral spirits) and wipe it down by hand until no more grime comes up.
+The cheapest way is to just soak a rag with alcohol or mineral spirits (wear gloves if you’re using mineral spirits) and wipe it down by hand until no more grime comes up.

 I have also used a Mr. Clean Magic Eraser and I’ve been happy with the results.